xpack/web-jekyll/_posts/releases/qemu-arm/2024-04-02-qemu-arm-v8-2-2-1-released.md

 - for `qemu-system-gnuarmeclipse`, Ctrl-C does not interrupt the execution if the `--nographic` option is used
-- in order to build on macOS 10.13, the Intel macOS version has some functionality related to bridged virtual interfaces disabled.
+- in order to build on macOS 10.13, the x64 macOS version has some functionality related to bridged virtual interfaces disabled.

 ## Shared libraries